tedmoore/schelp2/docs/Classes/UserView.md

 ```

-An animation that makes a good use of the [#-clearOnRefresh](#-clearonrefresh) option to keep the old contents when redrawing.
+An animation that makes a good use of the [clearOnRefresh](#clearonrefresh) option to keep the old contents when redrawing.

 ```supercollider